mieubrisse/personal-writing/the-sleep-guide/post.md

     - SOLUTION: get better sound isolating in your room, and consider earplugs

 ### I can't seem to keep a consistent bedtime
-- Probably you're messing up your circadian cycle:
-    - Bright lights at night
-    - Screens at night
-    - Not getting sufficient bright light right after you wake up
+Several things to consider:

+- Are you getting a strong blast of daylight as soon as you get up?
+This will help with falling asleep 14-16 hours later.
+- Are you irradiating your eyes with light at night (screens, lights), suppressing melatonin production and making it difficult for you to sleep?
+- Are you doing activating things (food, exercise, social media, videogames, etc.) before bed, making it harder to fall asleep?

-### I flew east on an airplane and now I'm jetlagged
+### I'm flying east on an airplane and will be jetlagged
+Because you flew east, this is true jetlag: your body thinks it should still be sleeping at sunrise, and it thinks it should still be awake at night.

+Before you go, you can start shifting your circadian clock to your destination.
+To do so:
+- Start waking up at sunrise at your destination
+- Turn on bright indoor lights as soon as you get up, to start adjusting your circadian clock earlier
+- Eat yoru breakfast at the breakfast time of your destination
+- Stop eating, exercise, screens etc. around sunset at your destination

+You could also consider melatonin supplementation to help you fall asleep earlier, though I personally choose not to take it.
+I avoid drugs when possible.

+When you arrive, you can do the same stuff from Good Enough sleep: get up around sunrise, go for walk, eat when you get back, etc.

+Remember that your circadian clock can adjust by about 1 hour per day, so it's going to take some time to fully align with the local timezone.

-### I flew west on an airplane and now I'm "jetlagged"
+### I'm flying west on an airplane and will be jetlagged
+This type of jetlag is easier and faster to fix.
+Basically, you just need to stay up via caffeine, exercise, etc. You're going to build a tremendous amount of sleep pressure from staying up so long, so it should be easy to fall asleep as long as you're not suppressing melatonin production by receiving light near bedtime.

 ### I'm sleep deprived; now what?
+The first thing to remember is that you're not thinking straight.
+You're more anxious, more depressed, more negative, and more fearful.
+This can lead to reactive decisions about your life, job, or relationships that wouldn't be a big deal if you were well-rested.

-TODO no judgments on your life until the bags/circles under your eyes are gone
+I like to remind myself, "No judgments about my life until the dark circles are gone from under my eyes."

-TODO stimulants: caffeine, methamphetamines, modafinil, cocaine
+Second, you're going to want to reach for your stimulant of choice (probably caffeine) to help you get through the tiredness.
+It's very important you resist this urge!
+If you take the stimulant, you'll mess up your sleep that night, which means you won't get better.

+If it helps, you can think about it as: you took out a sleep loan from the back in the past.
+Now you have to pay it back.
+Be more careful taking out that sleep loan in the future.

+Third, remember that your tiredness will make you want to reach for "easy" dopamine: social media, Youtube, Netflix, etc. It's especially important you avoid this entertainment because your defenses are down so you're more likely to get into a bad spiral, and the screens will mess up your sleep.
+If you mess up your sleep, you'll never get better.

+Instead, contemplate doing some journalling, meditation, or listening to an audiobook.

 ### What about supplements like magnesium?
 TODO

 ### What about naps?
+TODO

 ### What about white noise?
-TODO brown noise
+I personally use noise to help block out any sounds my earplugs don't catch.
+Noises come in various "colors", and I find white noise to be pretty harsh.
+I like brown noise better, so I [have an app that I use](TODO).

+### Should I take melatonin supplementation?
+I've used melatonin in the past to help with getting to sleep on airplanes and when flying west -> east.
+On the Andrew Huberman podcast about sleep he mentioned that melatonin (which is a hormone) can affect various systems, so I avoid it to be safe.
+I personally recommend a life of minimal substances, but the choice is yours.

 Fun Sleep Facts
 ===============
 ### Glymphatic System
-Your brain contract when you sleep, opening up channels between the brain cells which are used for flushing away cellular waste.
+Your brain cells contract when you sleep.
+This opens up channels between the brain cells which are used for flushing away cellular waste, like sewers.
 This is called your **glymphatic system**.
 When you don't get enough sleep, it's like your brain cells keep producing garbage but the garbage truck never comes.
 The trash just keeps accumulating.

 ### Circadian Rhythm Isn't Exactly 24h
 TODO your circadian rhythm is not naturally 24h!
 It's actually a little bit wrong, so light is necessary to keep it on track (also important for seasons)